Keep in Touch

 Pat: We need to appreciate the value that people from all walks of life can add to every conversation.
 Involving people with different experiences and points of view will no doubt lead to better outcomes in all the important work that we do.
 Watching how nature works together effortlessly can be our guide for Building Strength through Diversity.

 Pat Kampling is a Nature Conservancy trustee in Wisconsin.
-She recently retired as Chairman of the Board and Chief Executive Officer of Alliant Energy Corporation.
+She formerly served as Chairman of the Board and Chief Executive Officer of Alliant Energy Corporation.

 Dr. George Koonce is a Nature Conservancy trustee in Wisconsin.
 He is the Senior Vice President of University Relations at Marian University in Fond du Lac, former Green Bay Packer, and a current member of the Green Bay Packers Board of Directors.

-Chris Noyes is the Chair of TNC’s Wisconsin Board of Trustees.
+Chris Noyes is a Nature Conservancy trustee in Wisconsin.
 He is an attorney with the Milwaukee-based law firm of Godfrey & Kahn and has served on multiple nonprofit boards across the state.